carlo7/carlo7/README.md

-- 👋 Hi, I’m @carlo7
+- 👋 Hi, I’m Carlos
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software development(Android)
 - 🌱 I’m currently learning Jetpack Compose
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Open Source project that will scale up my knowledge.
-- 📫 How to reach me ...
+- 📫 How to reach me : carlos.otieno353@gmail.com

 <!---
 carlo7/carlo7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.